 From diagnosis to treatment

-“They got me in with a nurse practitioner the next day at the OB/GYN,” Laura said, “and because my mammogram was highly suspicious, they had me get an ultrasound and diagnostic tests at Ellis.
+“They got me in with a nurse practitioner the next day at the OB/GYN,” Burnett said, “and because my mammogram was highly suspicious, they had me get an ultrasound and diagnostic tests at Ellis.
 During that time, your whole world feels like it’s spinning.”

 “So Wednesday, I was getting a port, and Thursday I started chemo,” she said.
 “That’s 11 days from me finding it to starting treatment.”

 “I got through chemo and set up surgery for Jan.
-5 to have my ovaries removed and a double mastectomy,” she said.
+5, 2017, to have my ovaries removed and a double mastectomy,” she said.
 “I had to keep moving forward.”

 ‘I call it my triathlon’

 She continued working throughout her radiation treatments.
 In fact, aside from the three weeks she took off for surgery, she missed minimal days throughout the whole experience.
-Much like her cancer care team and their drive to continue her treatments as quickly as possible, Laura said she just kept moving forward, thinking positively and taking it one day at a time.

-Laura also credits the support she received from her family, including her husband, Bill, and their four children, as well as her boss and co-workers at MU Health Care.
+Burnett also credits the support she received from her family, including her husband, Bill, and their four children, as well as her boss and co-workers at MU Health Care.